 Results

 These results demonstrate that IS-217 targets VEGFR-2 by downregulating p38 kinases and proinflammatory IL-23 and IL-17 secretion.
-Considering these factors together, our study provides evidence of IS-217’s potential to treat inflammatory conditions such as Psoriasis and IBD by subcutaneous administration of an antiangiogenic compound.
+Considering these factors together; our study provides evidence of IS-217’s potential to treat inflammatory conditions such as Psoriasis and IBD by subcutaneous administration of an antiangiogenic compound.